Agoric/documentation/main/zoe/guide/README.md

     return matchingSeatInvitation;
   };
 ```

-Finally, we make the invitation for the first party, and return it as
+Finally, the `start` function makes an invitation for the instance's creator
-the contract's `creatorInvitation`.
+and returns it as `creatorInvitation`.
 ```js
   const creatorInvitation = zcf.makeInvitation(
     makeMatchingInvitation,